-His is always the first step.
-He approaches us …with goodness and mercy.
+He takes the first step.
 In the dance of life, He takes the lead.
 When I was a student at Princeton Seminary, I was accepted into a chaplaincy program called Clinical Pastoral Education at the Medical Center at Princeton.
-There were only eight of us in the program.
-We were learning to effectively listen to others.
-In class, we did a number of self-revealing exercises.
-One involved two of us going into each corner of the conference room.
-Then we were told to greet the others in the room.
+Only eight of us involved.
+We’re learning to listen to others.
+In class, we do a number of exercises.
+One involves two of us going into each corner of the conference room.
+Then we’re told to greet the others.
 What would you do?
-Sounded quite simple to me!
-Obvious!
+Sounds rather simple.

-I sauntered over to the other three corners of the room, shaking hands with everyone, as I had been instructed.
-What amazed me was that only one other student did as I did.
-The others waited for us to come to them.
-They didn’t budge.
-Our supervisor informed us that he had never told us to go across the room, but simply to greet each other.
-What I discovered was that my personality actively reaches out.
-Takes the first step.
+I saunter over to the other corners, shaking hands with everyone, as instructed.
+What amazes me is that I’m the only one who does.
+The others wait for us to come to them.
+Our supervisor then informs us that he’s never told us to go across the room, but simply to greet each other.
+What I discovered is that my personality takes the first step.
 Others will be different.
-But for me, I move forward.
-That’s my inclination in life.

-Prayer: Thank you, Jesus, for taking that very first step in goodness and mercy.
-In your name.
+Thank you, Jesus, for taking the first step.
 Amen.